chakra-ui/zag/.changeset/neat-shrimps-film.md

 "@zag-js/number-input": patch
 ---

-Fix issue where machine transitions to spinning on right click
+Fix issue where machine transitions to `spinning` state on right clicking the spinner buttons.